 BiDaE Positioning System (BPS) is an open platform.
-It provides scalable, easy to deploy, enhance and maintain infrastructure support to indoor positioning and navigation and real-time object location/tracking applications and indoor location-based services in diverse venues, including hospitals, factories, transport hubs, and shopping malls.
-Its open interface enables the platform to provide indoor positioning support to not only our own navigation and object tracking applications, but also applications and services developed by customers and by other IT suppliers.
+It provides scalable, easy to deploy, enhance and maintain infrastructure support to indoor positioning and navigation and realtime object location/tracking applications in diverse venues, including hospitals, factories, transport hubs, and shopping malls.
+Its open interface enables the platform to provide indoor positioning support to not only our own navigation and object tracking applications, but also applications and services developed by customers and third party IT suppliers.

 BiDaE Object Tracker (BOT) is a system of software tools for locating objects (including people and assets) and tracking their movements in real-time.
-BOT can be easily configured for use in smart hospitals, elderly homes and other care providing facilities.
-In addition to object location and tracking functions, BOT also offers tools designed to help users follow best practices in patient care and asset management.
-They do so by helping users monitor vital signs and movements of patients/residents and record notes on them, request repair service and record transfer of devices, generate shift change records, prevent theft or unintentional removal of objects, generate contact tracing reports, analyze and visualize asset usage data, provide statistics on rounding schedule adherence, and so on.
+BOT configured to serve hospitals, elderly and nursing homes and other care-providing institutions is a matured product.
+In addition to object location and tracking functions, BOT also offers tools to help users monitor vital signs and movements of patients/residents and record notes on them, request repair service and record loans of devices, generate shift change records, prevent theft and unintentional removal of objects, generate contact tracing reports, analyze and visualize device usage data, provide statistics on rounding schedule adherence, and so on.

 BOT can also be configured to serve industrial organizations: The current version can be used by manufacturing companies to monitor and track visitors, deliverers, customer representatives, interviewees, cleaning crews and security personnel in their office and factory building complexes.
 It also can be used in factories and processing plants to monitor workers for the purpose of ensuring their presence and enhancing their safety.

 Seeing-I-Go (SIG) is a Bluetooth navigation app on smart phones.
-It can guide you within large buildings and outdoor spaces around buildings.
-Its distinguished features include the following: It
+It can guide you within buildings and outdoor spaces around the buildings.
+It has the following distinct features:

-• Presents turn-by-turn directions in terms of simple spoken and visual instructions,
+• It presents to you turn-by-turn navigation directions in simple spoken language, text and visual displays;

-• Uses routes for you according to your preferences,
+• It uses routes for you according to your preferences and settings;

-• Works with simple maps containing data on locations of destinations and pathways, traversable by persons on foot and wheelchairs connecting the destinations,
+• It works with simple navigation maps containing names and locations of destinations and pathways traversable by persons on foot and wheelchairs connecting the destinations;

-• Can warn you of obstacles ahead along your path,
+• It can warn you of obstacles ahead along your path; and

 The figure below illustrates the relationship among the products and some of the capabilities offered by them.
 Further information are provided by answers to questions follows.